crisostomi/gladia-website/content/news/2023-02-06/index.md

 ---
-title: Our paper "Relative representations enable zero-shot latent space communication" was accepted to ICLR 2023 as an Oral (Notable Top 5%) presentation
+title: Our paper "Relative representations enable zero-shot latent space communication" was accepted to ICLR 2023 as an Oral (Notable Top 5%) presentation!

 event: ""
 event_url: ""